Twitter reposts McConnell threat video after appeal

 The National Republican Congressional Committee celebrated the move on Twitter, saying the company had been practicing “partisan censorship.”

-Twitter said it restored the video on Friday but with a “sensitive media interstitial.”
+Twitter said it restored the video Friday but with a “sensitive media interstitial.”
 No warning was present in the Twitter video on McConnell’s page Friday evening.
 An email message sent to Twitter’s press office was not returned Friday.